ryankrumenacker/sudoku-game-project/README.md

 # Sudoku Game Project in Java

 This project was made in May 2022.
 There are a total of 3 Java files that are necessary to play the game.
+However, since this was a school project, it uses a closed source software package known as **PennDraw** for all visualizations.

 ### Sudoku.java